dgraph-io/dgraph-docs/content/graphql/schema/migration.md

  }
 ```

-4.  it will give below error
+4. The change will bring the following error:

 ```txt
 resolving updateGQLSchema failed because succeeded in saving GraphQL schema but failed to alter Dgraph schema - GraphQL layer may exhibit unexpected behaviour, reapplying the old GraphQL schema may prevent any issues: Schema change not allowed from [uid] => uid without deleting pred: owner.todo (Locations: [{Line: 3, Column: 4}])
 ```

-5. Run below query
+5. Next, run the following query:

 ```graphql
 query {